Urge Congress to Invest in the Economic Futures of America’s Workers and Learners

 - Career and technical education and dual enrollment through Perkins V

-- Full Pell Grant funding, including Pell Grants for short-term training
+- Pell Grant funding, including Pell Grants for short-term training

 - Registered Apprenticeship and expansion of apprenticeship to new industries